Flavor-physics benchmarks for tracker-based particle identification at the FCC-ee: Detector concepts and their tracking systems

-In order to have a \dedx or \dndx measurement, a track needs at least one hit of significant energy in a silicon sensor or the drift chamber.
-A timing measurement on the other hand requires at least two hits in the silicon detectors.
-The gray points in the figures correspond to tracks which lack at least one of these measurements.
-This is particularly striking for the \dedx and speed measurements in \idea, see the top and middle plots in Fig.~\ref{fig:input:idea}, because a sizeable amount of tracks does not have a \dndx measurement.
-The two main reasons for the lack of \dndx information are 1) the available interpolation to calculate the \dndx values is only valid for $\beta\gamma\geq0.5$ and 2) the silicon detectors in \idea and \cld have further acceptance reach towards the beam pipe compared to the drift chamber.
-Tracks without any usable measurement are discarded from the study.
+Tracks sitting outside the acceptance of the silicon detectors are discarded from the study.
+The gray points in the \idea figures correspond to tracks with hits in the silicon trackers resulting in valid speed and \dedx measurements but without hits in the drift chamber.
+The two main reasons for the lack of \dndx information are (i)) the available interpolation to calculate the \dndx values is only valid for $\beta\gamma\geq0.5$ and (ii)) the silicon detectors in \idea and \cld have further acceptance reach toward the beam pipe compared to the drift chamber.

+Before describing the study, we want to summarize the limitations of the simulation samples to date.
+The lack of a reconstruction tool for the \idea detector requires the use of the true momentum and the true time of flight of the particles, where the latter is smeared with a range of possible resolution values.
+The spatial resolution resolution, however, is obtained realistically, \ie from the simulated hit location.
+Provided that the \fccee environment is very clean and modern reconstruction algorithms are very efficient, these idealizations are likely not far from reality.
+Additionally, any inverse correlation between spatial and timing resolution, where improving the latter may require a higher material budget if derived from the first and last hits, is not taken into account.

+The \idea simulation does not yet include a realistic drift-chamber response resulting in the need for external simulation and test-beam extrapolations for the number of drift-chamber clusters.
+In summary, this study sits at the intersection of fast simulation and full simulation.
+All quantities are calculated on a hit-level basis which is only possible in full simulation.
+The resolution in the hit location as well as the energy deposit are fully simulated.
+Only the time of flight resolution as well as the cluster-counting efficiency are introduced artificially resembling fast simulation.